 "As the son of immigrants, I’m grateful my parents were able to overcome obstacles to economic mobility—providing my brother and me a life that they could only dream of.
 However, structural and systemic barriers block those opportunities for low-income communities and communities of color.
-We must do better."
+We can and must do better."

-Duy Pham is a research assistant with CLASP’s Center for Postsecondary and Economic Success.
-He provides research support and analysis on postsecondary and workforce policy.
+Duy Pham is a senior policy analyst focused on CLASP’s justice portfolio and sits on the youth team.
+He works across the organization to drive CLASP’s strategy around intersectional economic justice and criminal justice reform.
+His core areas of work include a focus on racial equity, adult and postsecondary education, workforce development, and reentry and reintegration pathways.Duy was previously a research assistant with CLASP’s Postsecondary and Workforce Development team.
 Prior to joining CLASP, Duy was a public interest fellow at the Bell Policy Center in Denver, Colorado.
-He holds a bachelor’s degree in international political economy from Colorado College and is currently pursuing his master’s degree in public policy at the McCourt School at Georgetown University.
+He holds a bachelor’s degree in international political economy from Colorado College and a master’s degree in public policy from the McCourt School of Public Policy at Georgetown University.